Who We Are

 We provide a full five-day curriculum and a user friendly online learning platform so our young scholars can engage with parents and mentors on at home satellite days.

-Finally, we will have quarterly service learning days, as we engage with local and global community partners.
+Finally, we have service learning days each trimester, as we engage with local and global community partners.
 Please check out our events page to see what we are up to!

 Grades are combined in multi-age–style classes where developmentally appropriate learning can occur within a whole child approach.
 Research shows young scholars are more cooperative in a multi-age setting and gain self-confidence and maturity by being exposed to older scholars (while older scholars learn to be positive, mature role models for the younger ones).
 In addition, the multi-age classroom facilitates the ability to develop friendships across grade levels and instills a greater sense of community.